pruthakj/OpenArm_hardware_documentation/docs/parts-list.md

 # Parts List

-Here’s a checklist of all components required for assembly.
+Here's a checklist of all components required for assembly.

 ## Mechanical